gradosevic/ag-custom-admin/readme.txt

 = Plugin does not work after upgrading to new version. = Try to clear browser's cache, and reload page.

+= I see only blank page.
+What to do? =
+First, try to clear browser's cache.
+If this does not work, try to find javaScript error in browser's console and post it to plugin's support page.
+If you want to deactivate plugin, but you can't access admin panel, turn of JavaScript in your browser and than log in admin and deactivate plugin (This works only for administrator).

 == Screenshots ==